-&lt;sup>3 This mapping report aims to contribute to the development of a strategic approach to the preservation and promotion of European heritage.
-It responds to the "Conclusions on cultural heritage as a strategic resource for a sustainable Europe" adopted by the Council of the European Union on 20th May 2014, and complements the European Commission Communication "Towards an integrated approach to cultural heritage for Europe", published in July 2014.
-The report provides a wide (but not exhaustive) range of information about EU policies, legislation, programmes and funding opportunities relevant to cultural heritage.
+1 This mapping report aims to contribute to the development of a strategic approach to the preservation and promotion of European heritage.
+It responds to the "Conclusions on cultural heritage as a strategic resource for a sustainable Europe" adopted by the Council of the European Union on 20th May 2014, and complements the European Commission Communication "Towards an integrated approach to cultural heritage for Europe," published in July 2014.
+The report provides a wide (but not exhaustive) range of information about EU policies, legislation, programs and funding opportunities relevant to cultural heritage.

-decision-making process of various policy fields at different levels, from the local to the national and the European level.
+promotion and sustainable exploitation of cultural heritage in Europe raise a number of challenges that need to be tackled in the decision-making process of various policy fields at different levels, from the local to the national and the European level.

 The core issue is whether cultural heritage has an economic value.
-Economic ideas have not fared well with artists, archaeologists and preservationists.
-The concept of economic value of cultural heritage is approached with apprehension or outright refusal, for ethical, archaeological, historical or artistic reasons.
-A monument, they consider, can be approached only artistically or historically, it is priceless and cannot be seen as an economic item nor it can be attributed an economic value.
-On the other hand, nobody denies the fact that monuments and heritage sites attract visitors, contribute to the branding of places, and create employment and income streams generating development.
+Economic ideas have not fared well with artists, archaeologists, and preservationists.
+The concept of economic value of cultural heritage is, often, approached with apprehension or outright refusal, for ethical, archaeological, historical, or artistic reasons.
+It is, frequently, considered that a monument can be approached only artistically or historically, it is priceless and cannot be seen as an economic item nor can it be attributed an economic value.
+On the other hand, nobody denies the fact that monuments and heritage sites attract visitors, contribute to the branding of places, and create employment and income streams contributing to the economic development potential of a place or region.
 At the same time, increased visitation of cultural heritage sites generates revenues that can be used for preservation and enhancement of the heritage sites themselves, in addition to the intellectual and cultural benefits that accrue to society.
-On this basis, not all elements of cultural heritage are of the same value, nor are all monuments are priceless.
+On this basis, not all elements of cultural heritage are of the same value, nor are all monuments priceless.

-In addressing these issues, this book brings together contributions of experts from various fields and provides an opportunity to open up a dialogue on these issues in the expectation that there is, in fact, a lot of common ground between architects, archaeologists, city planners, artists and economists in the valuation of heritage, and that an economic assessment of a heritage project, if well done, has a lot to contribute to decision-making in this field.
-Hence, the aim of this volume is to raise awareness on the economic dimensions of cultural heritage, exploring its role in generating sustainable development at local and regional level, focusing mainly on built, architectural heritage.
-The volume is by necessity eclectic and collects contributions from researchers and policy makers from a wide range of disciplines, from architects and city planners to economists, archaeologists and policy experts examining the issues from various angles.
+In addressing these issues, this book brings together contributions of experts from various fields and provides an opportunity to open up a dialogue on these issues in the expectation that there is, in fact, a lot of common ground between architects, archaeologists, city planners, artists, and economists in the valuation of heritage, and that an economic assessment of a heritage project, if well done, has a lot to contribute to decision-making in this field.
+Hence, the aim of this volume is to raise awareness on the economic dimensions of cultural heritage, exploring its role in generating sustainable development at local and regional levels, focusing mainly on built, architectural heritage.
+The volume is by necessity eclectic and collects contributions from researchers and policy makers from a wide range of disciplines, from architects and city planners to economists, archaeologists, and policy experts, providing different perspectives on the issues.

-2. Cultural Heritage in "EU-2020 Strategy"
+Cultural Heritage in the "EU-2020 Strategy"

-Cultural Heritage is a complex concept, constantly evolving through time, and combining historical, cultural, aesthetic, symbolic, spiritual, but also economic, social and political dimensions (Rizzo & Mignosa, 2013).
-It includes a wide range of archaeological sites, monuments, objects, traditions and culture, but not only.
-As a concept, it brings to mind monuments, buildings and artifacts inherited from the past, but today it includes many other aspects of human creativity and expression, even photographs, documents, books, instruments, towns and natural sites.
+"Cultural Heritage" is a complex concept, constantly evolving through time, and combining historical, cultural, aesthetic, symbolic, spiritual, but also economic, social, and political dimensions (Rizzo and Mignosa, 2013).
+It includes a wide range of archaeological sites, monuments, objects, traditions, and culture, but not only.
+As a concept, it brings to mind monuments, buildings and artifacts inherited from the past, but today it includes many other aspects of human creativity and expression, even photographs, documents, books, instruments, towns, and natural sites.
 It is both tangible and intangible.
 It is much more than preserving, excavating, displaying, or restoring a collection of old things.